bitlamas/gtt-sidebar/README.md

 # gtt-sidebar

-gtt-sidebar is a simple Windows desktop sidebar that fills the empty space on my 14" laptop screen when using LibreWolf's default window size (1920x1080 @ 125% scaling).
+This is a simple Windows desktop sidebar developed in C# that fills the empty space on my 14" laptop screen (1920x1080 @ 125% scaling) when using LibreWolf's default window size.

 ![gtt-sidebar-image](https://github.com/user-attachments/assets/31d40c02-c6fa-4529-aa39-edc97fb3cf8b)

-What started as a personal utility to avoid wasted screen real estate became a lightweight productivity tool with widgets for notes, weather, shortcuts, stocks, and system monitoring.
+A personal utility project that helped me get into C# development with widgets for weather, notes, stocks, shortcuts and system monitoring.
+This is a work in progress with no clear roadmap, but I intend to add more customization options.
+The sidebar is already very modular and easy to add new widgets, but I will make it simpler and create a proper interface to manage them.

 ## Quick Start